 What to Bring on the Auto Train

-The train does have wifi but it won’t be fast enough for streaming.
+The train does have wifi but it won’t be fast enough for streaming; load the movies onto your device prior to getting onto the train.
 Plan to bring some family activities and games; Magnetic Games are awesome for the train as you don’t have to worry about pieces falling.
-Picking up some cheap cards and toys from the Dollar Store are also great for little ones.
+Pick up some cheap cards, coloring books and toys from the Dollar Store for little ones.
 For older kids and adults, this a great time to get some reading done.

 If you are in a regular seat, you will definitely want to bring along a blanket as it gets very cold on the train.
 Some fuzzy socks wouldn’t go amiss even in the summer.
 If you have space a pillow would also be useful.

 I would also recommend bringing along snacks and water or juice as kids will definitely get hungry along the way and there is a limited selection of snacks onboard and they are a bit pricey as well.

 Overall, the Amtrak Auto Train is a convenient way to get to Washington, D.C., Baltimore, or even Williamsburg, VA or Philadelphia, with your car, for a vacation.